sharontakhar/fun-higher-order-workshop/README.md

 ```

 9. Write a function `composeu` that takes two unary functions and returns
-a unary function that calls them both.
+a unary function that calls them both, in argument order.

 ```js